Chuck Missler: Ministry

 After the Phoenix deal collapsed, Missler started an online ministry, Koinonia House, and became known as a prominent Christian Zionist and speaker on the subject of Bible prophecy.

 A Los Angeles Times article reported that Missler and co-author Hal Lindsey had plagiarized a portion of Miami University Professor Edwin Yamauchi's 1982 book Foes from the Northern Frontier in their own 1992 book The Magog Factor.
 Hal Lindsey's manager Paul Krikac said Missler had written the passages in question, but conceded that Lindsey is responsible for the overall manuscript: "His (Lindsey's) butt is on the line."
 After the missed attribution was acknowledged by Missler, book shipments to bookstores were discontinued and all of the authors' proceeds donated to a ministry.
 Missler was later accused of plagiarism of New Age writer Michael Talbot's 1992 book The Holographic Universe in his 1999 book Cosmic Codes: Messages from the Edge of Eternity.
 Missler also acknowledged this as missed attribution and apologized publicly.
 He said a correction would be inserted in all unsold copies and the book itself updated in subsequent printings.
 Missler donated all of the author's proceeds from the book to a ministry.

 Due to his experience with technology, Missler was a figurehead in bringing the "Year Two Thousand Bug" (a.k.a.
 "Y2K bug") to the attention of the Christian community.
 In 1998, he coauthored a book with John Ankerberg investigating whether America would survive the crises to be caused, he claimed, by embedded computer chips that would malfunction on what they would calculate as year zero.

-Richard Abanes wrote that through his newsletters Missler became a conduit between conservative evangelicals and anti-government, militia activists, some of whom were white supremacist.

-Personal life
+Personal life and death

 Missler was married to Nancy Missler.
 They had two sons and two daughters.
 Nancy died of cancer on November 11, 2015.

-Death

 Missler died at his home in Reporoa, New Zealand, in 2018.
-He is survived by his two daughters.